After Ever Happy: Plot

-Tessa moves in with Landon and starts working with Nora at a fancy restaurant and Hardin starts going to AA and graduates from university.
-Months later, Hardin comes to New York for work and Landon offers to host him.
+Tessa moves in with Landon and starts working with Nora at a fancy restaurant while Hardin starts going to AA and graduates from university.
+Months later, Hardin comes to NYC for work so Landon offers to host him.

 Tessa takes double shifts to avoid Hardin, but Landon and Hardin come to her restaurant and request her as their server.
 Hardin stays until she's off work and they talk about how they've been; Hardin's sobriety and Tessa waiting to get accepted into NYU.
 Over the next couple of days, they spend time together, slowly reconnecting, during which Landon finally starts a romantic relationship with Nora, much to Hardin and Tessa's happiness.

 One night when Landon is at Nora's, Tessa and Hardin give in and have sex again.
-The next morning after Hardin leaves, Tessa finds a book in his bag, titled "After", documenting their entire relationship.
-When Hardin returns, Tessa confronts him about the book, not wanting her life to be published for everyone to read about, but Hardin tells her there's already a bidding war for the book.
-He had read his journal during therapy and a publisher ended up reading it and everything escalated since.
+The next morning after Hardin leaves, Tessa finds a book in his bag, titled "After", documenting his life since their first kiss.
+When he returns, she confronts him about it, not wanting her life to be published for everyone to read about, but Hardin tells her there's already a bidding war for the book.
+He had read his journal during therapy, a publisher ended up reading it and everything escalated since.
 Tessa declares that their relationship is officially over.

 Sometime later, Hardin's book has been named a New York Times Best Seller.
 With not many friends at school and Landon having basically moved in with Nora, Tessa reaches out to Robert, Nora's friend, for company.
 That night, Tessa sneaks into Hardin's book signing without him knowing so she can listen in.
-She misinterprets a look between Hardin and a woman and as Tessa leaves, Hardin glimpses her.
+She misinterprets a look between Hardin and a woman and as Tessa leaves, Hardin catches a glimpse of her.